jdupak/diploma-thesis/src/00_thesis.md

 ## BIR Fact Collection and Checking

-The BIR fact collection extracts the Polonius facts from the BIR and performs additional checks.
-Polonius is responsible for checking lifetime (region) constraints, moves, and conflicts between borrows.
-For lifetimes, it checks that the constraints are satisfied and that all required constraints are present in the program.
-For moves, it checks that each place is moved at most once.
-For borrows, it checks that any two conflicting borrows (e.g., two mutable borrows of the same place) are not alive at the same time.
-Sets of conflicting borrows have to be supplied to Polonius manually.
-The borrow checker itself is responsible for violations that are not control-flow sensitive, like modification of an immutably borrowed place or moving from behind a reference.
+The BIR fact collection process extracts Polonius facts from the BIR and conducts additional checks.
+Polonius is tasked with verifying lifetime (region) constraints, ensuring each place is moved at most once, and checking that illegal accesses are not made to borrow memory locations.
+The collection process involves two phases: gathering static facts from the place database and universal region constraints, and traversing the BIR along the CFG to collect dynamic facts.

 The fact collection is performed in two phases.
 First, static facts are collected from the place database.
 These include universal region constraints (constraints corresponding to lifetime parameters of the function) collected during BIR construction and facts collected from the place database.
 Polonius needs to know which places correspond to variables and which form paths (see the definition below).
 Furthermore, it needs to sanitize fresh regions of places that are related (e.g., a field and a parent variable) by adding appropriate constraints between them.
 The relations of the regions depend on the variance of the region within the type.
 (See Variance Analysis below.)